kartik-v/yii2-grid/README.md

 ### Custom Header & Footer (New)
 Add custom header or footer rows, above / below your default grid header and footer.

+### Resizing Columns (New)
+Allows resizing of the columns just like a spreadsheet (since v3.0.0).
+Uses the [JQuery ResizableColumns plugin](https://github.com/dobtco/jquery-resizable-columns) for resize and [store.js](https://github.com/marcuswestin/store.js/) for localStorage persistence.

 ### Floating Header (New)
 Allows the grid table to have a floating table header.
 Uses the [JQuery Float THead plugin](http://mkoryak.github.io/floatThead) to display a seamless floating table header.